 According to the "House of Names" website, the ancient origin of the "Harten" family is Scotish or English ("The oldests members of this family were first found in Roxburghshire were they were seated from centuries ago, believed to be there before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.").

 Those "Harten" would come from a spelling derivation of the "de Hardene" old English/Scottish surname, that came from a subject called John de Hardene, whom rendered homage to King Edward in 1296.
 "Harden" is the name of a civil parish and village in West Yorkshire and an area north of Walsall, wich could have derivated the surname.

 The name of the place Harden is a derived from the Old English words "hara", "hare", and "denu", or "valley".

 Ancestry.com defines the Harten name meaning as: "North German: patronymic from Hart 1.Dutch: from a derivative of a Germanic compound personal name beginning with hard ‘hardy’, ‘brave’, ‘strong’.Dutch (van Harten): habitational name from a place so named near Renkum, Gelderland."

-Hendrik Weijer Harten (1882 – 1943), descendant of Jan Hendrik Harten (1757 - 1809), moved from his home land Indonesia to work in Brazil, where he married Maria Souza Jardim (Then Maria Souza Harten, 1894 - 1952) and had 10 kids.
+Hendrik Weijer Harten (1882 – 1943), son of Johannes Adrianus Harten, a dutch broker, and Sapen, a javanese lady.
+He moved from his home land Indonesia to work as an engineer in Brazil, where he married Maria Souza Jardim (Then Maria Souza Harten, 1894 - 1952) and had 10 kids.
 Nowadays he has a large number of descendants, in which most of them keep the surname, through patrilineal and matrilineal lineages.
-He also had descendants that later moved to USA.
+He also had descendants that later moved to the USA.